aspyatkin/personal-website/_posts/2018-11-26-building-a-minimal-vagrant-box.md

 The final box (step 3) was released on [Vagrant Cloud](https://app.vagrantup.com/aspyatkin/boxes/ubuntu-18.04-server/versions/1.1.0){:target="_blank"}.
 The project is also published on [GitHub](https://github.com/aspyatkin/ubuntu-18.04-packer){:target="_blank"}.

-Using the very same technique, I also managed to reduce the size of [Ubuntu Server 16.04](https://app.vagrantup.com/aspyatkin/boxes/ubuntu-16.04-server-amd64/versions/3.1.1){:target="_blank"} Vagrant box down to <mark>167 Mb</mark>.
+Using the very same technique, I also managed to reduce the size of [Ubuntu Server 16.04](https://app.vagrantup.com/aspyatkin/boxes/ubuntu-16.04-server-amd64/versions/3.1.1){:target="_blank"} Vagrant box down to **167 Mb**.
 I was not able to find out whether my boxes are the most minimal but I am pretty sure that the outcome has proved highly satisfactory.

 ## Tips & useful commands